 Who are the Berwickshire and Northumberland Marine Nature Partnership?

 The shallow sea, estuaries and shores of Berwickshire and Northumberland are known for their spectacular marine life.
 Our local coastal and marine environment is one of the most important areas in Europe for marine conservation, providing dramatic intertidal and subtidal rocky reefs, extensive sand and mud flats, mysterious sea caves and sweeping inlets and bays.
 The rich marine life of the area, includes kelp forests, seagrass beds, colonies of grey seal, and a vast number of breeding and wintering seabirds.
-This importance is recognised by the designation of ten Marine Protected Areas (MPAs) in our inshore waters.
+This importance is recognised by the designation of eleven Marine Protected Areas (MPAs) in our inshore waters.

 Originally formed in 1999, the Berwickshire and Northumberland Marine Nature Partnership comprises a range of nearly thirty organisations who are working together to manage the suite of inshore MPAs found between Fast Castle Head in Scotland down to the River Tyne in England and to raise awareness of their importance.